-The range of performance from 0.07 to 1.0 suggests there's clinically meaningful variation across providers' performance.
+The range of performance from 0.00 to 1.0 suggests there's clinically meaningful variation across providers' performance.

-If only one set of specifications, this section can be skipped.
+2b5.
+COMPARABILITY OF PERFORMANCE SCORES WHEN MORE THAN ONE SET OF SPECIFICATIONS If only one set of specifications, this section can be skipped.

 Note: This item is directed to measures that are risk-adjusted (with or without social risk factors) OR to measures with more than one set of specifications/instructions (e.g., one set of specifications for how to identify and compute the measure from medical record abstraction and a different set of specifications for claims or eMeasures).
-It does not apply to measures that use more than one source of data in one set of specifications/instructions (e.g., claims data to identify the denominator and medical record abstraction for the numerator).
+It does not apply to measures that use more than one source of data in one set of specification for the numerator).
 Comparability is not required when comparing performance scores with and without social risk factors in the risk adjustment model.
 However, if comparability is not demonstrated for measures with more than one set of specifications/instructions, the different specifications (e.g., for medical records vs. claims) should be submitted as separate measures.

 2b5.1.
-Describe the method of testing conducted to compare performance scores for the same entities across the different data sources/specifications (describe the steps-do not just name a method; what statistical analysis was used)

-Previously Submitted 2015 GPRO Registry Data This test was not performed for this measure
+Describe the method of testing conducted to compare performance scores for the same entities across the different data sources/specifications (describe the steps-do not just name a method; what statistical analysis was used) Previously Submitted 2015 EHR Data (EHR - Validity Against the Gold Standard) This test was not performed for this measure